Media Wars

-The Future of How (and what) We Know
+The Future of How and What We Know

-We’ll be joined by seasoned journalists and media insiders from across the political and media spectrum to dive into this important conversation of our time.
-You won’t want to miss this one.
-Meet them: Left to right: Neil Skene, facilitator; John Harwood, CNBC Chief Washington Correspondent: Neil Brown, Editor, Tampa Bay Times: Lucy Morgan, Former Capital Bureau Chief, St. Petersburg Times, Pulitzer Prize winner for investigative reporting; Joe Ritchie, Professor and Knight Chair in Journalism, Florida A&M University; Justin Sayfie, Publisher, The Sayfie Review.
+Meet them, left to right, below: Neil Skene, facilitator; John Harwood, CNBC Chief Washington Correspondent; Neil Brown, Editor, Tampa Bay Times; Lucy Morgan, Former Capital Bureau Chief, St. Petersburg Times, Pulitzer Prize winner for investigative reporting; Joe Ritchie, Professor and Knight Chair in Journalism, Florida A&M University; and Justin Sayfie, Publisher, The Sayfie Review.

 READ MORE